11 May What makes a good therapist?

 Most importantly, find a therapist you fully trust.
 Someone you feel is truly interested in understanding what life is like for you.

 How well does your therapist pay attention to you?
 Is he or she be flexible in approach in a way that feels good for you?
-A therapist that keeps up to date with recent developments, is involved in training and their own therapy will also serve as good indicators when you first meet.
+A therapist that keeps up to date with recent developments, is part of a professional association, is involved in training and their own therapy also serve as good indicators when you first meet.

 2) Schore, A N. The Science of the Art of Psychotherapy W.W.
 Norton & Company.
 2012